1.8. Homebrew and venv#

 . test/bin/activate

 Now your venv is activated.
-You can see the name of venv on the left side of your user name in the terminal like (test) Username@MacBook-Pro ~ %
+You can see the name of venv on the left side of your user name in the terminal like (test) Username@MacBook-Pro ~ %.
+Let’s check the version of python:

 python -V

-and you get Python 3.x.x
+and you get Python 3.x.x.

-Now you made a new venv and activated it, but actually there is almost nothing in the venv.
+Now you made a new venv and activated it, but actually there is almost nothing in the venv. pip list --format=freeze shows the packages in your venv and there is no output for now.
+Before installing something, you might have to upgrade pip, which is a python package manager(change Username below):

 /Users/Username/test/bin/python3 -m pip install --upgrade pip